Pain Neuroscience Education for Medical Providers

 Adriaan Louw, PT, PhD

-Dr. Lowe earned an undergraduate and a master’s degree in physiotherapy from the University of Stellenbosch in Cape Town, South Africa.
-He is an adjunct faculty member at St. Ambrose University, South College, and the University of Nevada Las Vegas, teaching pain science.
-Dr. Lowe has taught throughout the US and internationally for 20 years at numerous national and international manual therapy, pain science, and medical conferences.
-He is a Certified Spinal Manual Therapist and Certified Pain Specialist and has authored and co-authored over 50 peer-reviewed articles related to spinal disorders and pain science.
-Dr. Lowe completed his Ph.D. in pain neuroscience education and is the Director of the Therapeutic Neuroscience Research Group – an independent collaborative initiative studying pain neuroscience.
-Adriaan is the Program Director of the Therapeutic Pain Specialist and Pain Science Fellowship post-graduate program for Evidence In Motion.
+Dr. Louw earned his undergraduate, master’s, and PhD in physiotherapy from the University of Stellenbosch in Cape Town, South Africa.
+He is an adjunct faculty member at St. Ambrose University and the University of Nevada Las Vegas, teaching pain science.
+Dr. Louw has taught throughout the US and internationally for 25 years at numerous national and international manual therapy, pain science, and medical conferences.
+He has authored and co-authored over 100 peer-reviewed articles related to spinal disorders and pain science.
+Adriaan completed his PhD in pain neuroscience education and is the Director of the Therapeutic Neuroscience Research Group – an independent collaborative initiative studying pain neuroscience.
+Dr. Louw is a senior faculty, pain science director, and vice president of faculty experience for Evidence in Motion.

 - DO: Des Moines University (DMU) is accredited by the American Osteopathic Association (AOA) to provide osteopathic continuing medical education for physicians.
-DMU designates this activity for a maximum of 4.0 AOA Category 2-A credits and will report CME and specialty credits commensurate with the extent of the physician’s participation in this activity.
+DMU designates this activity for a maximum of 3.0 AOA Category 2-B credits and will report CME and specialty credits commensurate with the extent of the physician’s participation in this activity.

 - Nurse: Des Moines University is Iowa Board of Nursing approved provider #112.
-This live activity has been reviewed and approved for 4.0 continuing education contact hour(s).
+This activity has been reviewed and approved for 3.0 continuing education contact hour(s).
 No partial credit awarded.

-- Other: This live activity is designated for 4.0 AMA PRA Category 1 Credit(s)TM.
+- Other Healthcare Professionals: This enduring materials activity is designated for a maximum of 3.0 AMA PRA Category 1 Credit(s)™.